 On April 22, 2022, we completed a public offering of our common stock and warrants pursuant to our effective shelf registration for gross proceeds of approximately \$45.0 million.
-We sold an aggregate of (a) 3,333,333 shares of our common stock, par value \$0.001 per share, (b) pre-funded warrants, in lieu of common stock, to purchase 11,666,667 shares of our common stock, par value \$0.001 per share, and (c) warrants, which will accompany the common stock or pre-funded warrants, to purchase up to an aggregate of 15,000,000 shares of our common stock.
+We sold an aggregate of (a) 3,333,333 shares of our common stock, par value \$0.001 per share, (b) pre-funded warrants, in lieu of common stock, to purchase 11,666,667 shares of our common stock, par value \$0.001 per share, (d) per share, and (c) warrants, which will accompany the common stock or pre-funded warrants, to purchase up to an aggregate of 15,000,000 shares of our common stock.
 The pre-funded warrants entitle the holders to purchase up to 11,666,667 shares of common stock and have an unlimited term and an exercise price of \$0.001 per share.
 The warrants entitle the holders to purchase up to an aggregate of 15,000,000 shares of common stock and have a seven-year term and an exercise price of \$3.45 per share.
 The warrants that accompany the pre-funded warrants have an additional provision entitling the holder thereof to purchase a pre-funded warrant rather than a share of common stock at the warrant exercise price less the exercise price of the pre-funded warrant purchased.
 Each warrant is exercisable immediately upon issuance, subject to certain limitations on beneficial ownership.
-The price to the public in the offering was \$3.00 per share of common stock and accompanying warrants, or in the case of pre-funded warrants, \$2.999 per pre-funded warrant and accompanying warrants.
-The following directors, executive officers, and holders of 5% of our common stock purchased shares of our common stock and warrants in our April 2022 public offering at the public offering price:
+The price to the public in the offering was \$3.00 per share of common stock and accompanying warrants.
+The following directors, executive officers, and holders of 5% of our common stock and warrants in our April 2022 public offering at the public offering price:

-Name of Director, Executive Officer or 5% Stockholder of Shares Number of Warrants Number of Pre-funded Warrants Purchase Amount Federated Hermes, Inc. 333,250 333,250 \$ 999,750 Avidity Partners Management LP 11,666,667 11,666,667 \$34,988,334 Scott Sukenick 3,500 3,500 \$ 10,500 Marco Taglietti, M.D.
-75,000 75,000 \$ 225,000 share for gross proceeds of \$21.1 million which was received by us in December 2021.
-Of the 3,370,800 warrants exercised by the warrant holders, 1,600,000, 470,000, and 320,000 warrants were exercised by Federated Hermes, Inc., Avidity Partners Management LP, and Caxton Corporation, respectively, for gross proceeds of \$10.0 million, \$2.9 million, and \$2.0 million, respectively.
+Name of Director, Executive Officer or 5% Stockholder Number of Shares Number of Warrants Number of Pre-funded Warrants Purchase Amount Federated Hermes, Inc. 333,250 333,250 \$ 999,750 Avidity Partners Management LP - 11,666,667 11,666,667 \$34,988,334 Scott Sukenick 3,500 3,500 - \$ 10,500